Alfonso I d'Este: Italian Wars

+War of the League of Cambrai

 In 1508, he entered the League of Cambrai against Venice, acting as Gonfaloniere for the army of Pope Julius II.
-Two years later, however, he did not accept Julius' peace with Venice and turn against France, which was politically inconvenient for Ferrara.
+Two years later, however, he did not accept Julius' peace with Venice and hostile turn against France, which was politically inconvenient for Ferrara.
 He remained an ally of Louis XII of France and warred against the League instead.
 When the Bolognesi rebelled against Julius and toppled Michelangelo's bronze statue of the Pope from above the gate, Alfonso received the shards and recast them as a cannon named La Giulia, which he set on the ramparts of the castello.
-Julius excommunicated him and declared his fiefs forfeit, thereby adding Ferrara to the Papal States.
+Julius excommunicated him and declared his fiefs forfeit.

-Alfonso fought successfully against the Venetian and Papal armies, winning the Battle of Polesella, capturing Bologna, and playing a major part in the French victory at the Battle of Ravenna (1512).
+Alfonso fought successfully against the Venetian and Papal armies, winning the Battle of Polesella, capturing Bologna, and playing a major part in the French victory at the Battle of Ravenna.
 These successes were based on Ferrara's artillery, produced in his own foundry, which was the best of its time.
 In both of his portraits by Titian, (Compare illustration above) he poses with his arm across the mouth of one of his cannon.
+In 1518 he sought the support of King Francis I of France to recover his feud of Modena from the Pope Leo X's hands, but it was unsuccessful, so he briefly waged war against the Papacy by himself.

+War of the League of Cognac

-In 1518 he sought the support of King Francis I of France to recover his feud of Modena from the Pope's hands, but it was unsuccessful.
-In 1526 Alfonso changed sides and participated in the expedition of Charles V, Holy Roman Emperor and King of Spain, against the League of Cognac, which included Pope Clement VII and Francis I. He provided Charles with his advanced artillery, arming his landsknecht with especially made falconets, which greatly helped the Imperial effort.
-One of his falconets killed the League's land general Giovanni delle Bande Nere.
-The admiral of the League, Andrea Doria, also changed sides and joined the emperor, eventually granting him the victory of the war.
-With Charles' help, in 1530 the pope again recognized Alfonso as possessor of the forfeited duchies of Modena and Reggio.
+In 1526, Alfonso was called to join the League of Cognac against King of Spain and Holy Roman Emperor Charles V, but he clashed with the new pope, Clement VII, promoter of the League, who similarly refused to grant him the feud.
+Increasingly courted by Charles' diplomats, Alfonso eventually joined the emperor.
+He supplied him with artillery in barges through the Po river, arming the landsknechts of imperial general Georg von Frundsberg with especially made falconets.
+One of his cannons decisively killed the League's land general Giovanni delle Bande Nere in Governolo.
+The admiral of the League, Andrea Doria, changed sides and joined the emperor, like Alfonso and their Milanese lieutenant Gian Giacomo Medici had done themselves, eventually granting him the victory in the war.
+With Charles' help, in 1530 Clement VII lifted Alfonso's excommunication and recognized him as possessor of the forfeited duchies of Modena and Reggio.